Haircuts with Heart - Meet Rebecca Beardsley, Founder & Professional Stylist

 What is your mission?

-To support the underserved communities in the Bay Area to recover a sense of identity by providing haircuts, manicures, and makeup services and monthly Haircuts with Heart Pop Up Salon events with care and respect.
+To support the underserved communities in the Bay Area to recover a sense of identity by providing haircuts, manicures, and makeup services at monthly Haircuts with Heart Pop Up Salon events.

 What is your vision?